joeldom/legal/Independent Contractor Agreement (Developers).md

 ##What I agree to do:

 **1. Scope of Work.** The scope of my work for you is listed on Exhibit A to this Agreement.
-I will start working on this project within Number of days before start days after I receive a signed copy of this Agreement and fifty percent of the total payment from you.
+I will start working on this project within ``Number of days before start`` days after I receive a signed copy of this Agreement and ``fifty`` percent of the total payment from you.
 If the scope of work changes after we sign this Agreement, you and I agree to negotiate and sign an amended Exhibit A.

 **2. Project Milestones.** We have agreed that I will work on this project in phases.
 Exhibit B to this Agreement lists the milestones that we’ve agreed will apply to each phase of my work for you.
 If the scope of work changes after we sign this Agreement, you and I agree to negotiate and sign an amended Exhibit B.

+**3a.
+Final Files.** I will deliver to you, via electronic mail (or a downloadable hyperlink), within Delivery Time days after you approve the final design(s), digital files containing the final design(s), in the following format(s):

+``List and description of deliverables``

+	Here, you should specify the file formats you’ll include.
+You should include formats that your clients will be able to easily view (such as .png, .jpg or .pdf) and vectorized formats that they’ll need (such as .eps or .ai).
+If you will be including printed work, you should specifically list it here, as well as any other deliverables that you will be expected to provide to the Client

-**3. Final Deliverables.** I will deliver to you, via email, within Delivery timeframe days after you approve the final deliverable(s), digital files containing my work for you under this Agreement.
+**3b.
+Final Deliverables.** I will deliver to you, via ``email``, within ``Delivery timeframe`` days after you approve the final deliverable(s), digital files containing my work for you under this Agreement.
 Specifically, I will provide you with the following:

 ``Describe final deliverables``